20YoussefDhouib02/Yummy/README.md

 3. Configure Environment Variables:
     - Create a `.env` file in the root directory.
-    - Add your API keys for Firebase and Pixabay.
+    - Add your API keys for Firebase and Lexica.

 ---